FRRouting/frr/doc/user/bgp.rst

 Multiple instance
 -----------------

-To enable multiple view function of *bgpd*, you must turn on multiple instance feature beforehand.
+The multiple instances feature of *bgpd* is by default turned on.
+This command is deprecated and will be removed in a future version of FRR.
+If you do not want multiple instances, do not configure them from the cli.
+Please note that some commands auto-generate a second instance.

 .. index:: bgp multiple-instance
 .. clicmd:: bgp multiple-instance

    Enable BGP multiple instance feature.
-After this feature is enabled, you can make multiple BGP instances or multiple BGP views.
+This is the default configuration and this cli will not be displayed.
+This command is deprecated and will be removed in the future.

 .. index:: no bgp multiple-instance
 .. clicmd:: no bgp multiple-instance

    Disable BGP multiple instance feature.
 You can not disable this feature when BGP multiple instances or views exist.
+This command is deprecated and will be removed in the future.

 When you want to make configuration more Cisco like one,

 .. index:: bgp config-type cisco
 .. clicmd:: bgp config-type cisco

    Cisco compatible BGP configuration output.
+This command is deprecated and will be removed in a future version of FRR.
+Please transition to using the appropriate bgp commands to affect your behavior.

 When bgp config-type cisco is specified,

 ``no synchronization`` is displayed.
+This command does nothing and is for display purposes only.
 ``no auto-summary`` is displayed.

 The ``network`` and ``aggregate-address`` arguments are displayed as::